dneflas/MERN-book-search-engine/README.md

-# MERN Book Search Engine
+# MERN Book Search Engine 📚🔍

 ![license badge](https://img.shields.io/badge/license-MIT-blue)

 ## Description

-A full-stackGoogle Books API search engine built with a RESTful API, and refactored to be a GraphQL API with Apollo Server, This application was built using the MERN stack, and the following technologies:
+A full-stack Google Books API search engine built with a RESTful API, and refactored to be a GraphQL API with Apollo Server, This application was built using the MERN stack, and the following technologies:

 - MongoDB
 - Mongoose ODM